cowniflow/TLM/README.md

 P_f (k,A_f) = \frac{(\lambda_f A_f)^{k}}{k!} e^{- \lambda_f A_f} .
 $$

 * Expansion: The surface area of individual lakes change according to Geometric Brownian Motion.
 All lakes across a simulated area follow Geometric Brownian Motion with the same parameter drift $\mu$ and volatility $\sigma$, where $\sigma$ represents the random component and variety of lake behaviour.
-The individual lake area $a_i(t)$ at time $t$ is calculated with
+The individual lake areas $a_i(t)$ at time $t$ are calculated with

 $$
 a_i(t) = a_i(t-1)e^{(\mu - \frac{1}{2}\sigma^2)t+\sigma B(t)} .